 What’s The Difference Between Ceramic And Porcelain Tiles? – Advantages And Disadvantages Of Ceramic Tiles

 Ceramic tiles are the type of tile which people have produced for centuries since the middle ages.
 The ceramic body is baked in a kiln.
 They mostly come with glazing which adds beautiful colours and patterns to the surface of the tiles.
 Most tile manufacturers around the world are still producing ceramic tiles, including top Italian tile manufacturers.
 This is due to their comparatively low production costs.
 Also for their relatively easy installation process because of their softer body.
 Ceramic tiles are a great option for wall coverings as you will have a wide range of colour and pattern variations to choose from.
 They are light and also they are easy to cut and drill holes through.

 At TFO, you’ll see some stunning ceramic wall tiles at by far the lowest prices in Sydney.
-One of the most popular ceramic tiles we sell is gloss white rectified wall tiles in a size of 300x600mm.
+One of the most popular ceramic tiles we sell is gloss white rectified wall tiles.
+These tiles are in a size of 300x600mm.
 They are extremely versatile making them suitable for any existing colour scheme in your room.
 The rectified edge allows you to have a minimum grout joint of 1.5mm which makes for a modern and sleek looking space.